Working while you’re a student at NAU

 How many hours can I work?
 Accordion Closed

-On-campus employment is an option for F-1 international students but is limited to a maximum of 20 hours a week (part-time) during the fall and spring semesters and full-time during summer and university breaks.
-F-1 undergraduate and graduate students may begin on-campus employment at the beginning of their first semester at NAU.
+On-campus employment is an option for F-1 international students but is limited to a maximum of 20 hours a week (part-time) during the fall and spring semesters.
+You may work full-time during officially recognized university breaks (including winter, summer, and spring breaks).
 If the summer semester is your first or final semester, you are limited to 20 hours (part-time) of on-campus work per week.

 Do I need special authorization for on-campus employment?
 Accordion Closed